 You've probably seen native ferns grow in the forests' organic matter.
-There are various ferns, including Wood and fern (Dryopteris) and polypodium and wood ferns.
-Ferns are available in various shapes, sizes, and colors.
-They can spread out over empty spaces in the yard in a snap.
+There are various ferns, including Wood fern (Dryopteris) and Polypodium.
+Ferns are available in various shapes, sizes, and colors, and they can spread out over empty spaces in the yard in a snap.

-It is a tough ornamental plant tolerant of temperatures, cold light flooding, heat, and droughts.
-Royal Ferns are impressive at maturity, between three and six feet tall and up to eight feet wide.
+The Royal fern is a tough ornamental plant tolerant of temperatures, cold, light flooding, heat and droughts.
+Royal ferns are impressive at maturity, between three and six feet tall and up to eight feet wide.
 They feature substantial broad, feather-shaped fringes that have a vibrant deep green.
 The fronds have two rows of smaller, oval leaves with gently rounded edges.
 The ferns usually develop upright.

 However, they can slide down or be bent over due to the fronds' stress as they age.
-They reproduce by the spore-bearing structure located on the fronds' bottom.
+The Royal fern reproduces by the spore-bearing structure located on the fronds' bottom.
 They don't require you to fertilize them to help them multiply.
-Royal Ferns like moist, shaded regions.
-They are tolerant of specific sunlight.
-However, they prefer filtered or dappled sunlight.
-There is a chance to be successful in wetland gardens, bogs, gardens, or even near streams or ponds.
+Royal ferns like moist, shaded regions.
+They are tolerant of specific sunshine, but they prefer filtered or dappled sunlight.
+They thrive in wetlands, bogs, gardens, or near streams or ponds.

 Bracken ferns are found in meadows, woodlands, and other grassy places.
 They thrive with little to no maintenance and require a shaded spot with a thick, woody, organic material similar to what is found in its native forests and damp but not excessively moist soil.
 Bracken fern reproduces without the need for care.
 It reproduces through tiny spores, like dust-like structures that separate from the underside of fronds.